DevSilv/DevSilv-bracket-string-validator/README.md

 ### Tools and technologies

-1. This application is written partially in the [Bash language](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) and partially in the [JavaScript language](https://en.wikipedia.org/wiki/JavaScript).
+1. The application is written partially in the [Bash language](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) and partially in the [JavaScript language](https://en.wikipedia.org/wiki/JavaScript).
-2. This application makes use of the [Node.js runtime environment](https://en.wikipedia.org/wiki/Node.js).
+2. The application makes use of the [Node.js runtime environment](https://en.wikipedia.org/wiki/Node.js).
     - In particular, it makes use of [Node.js's experimental ECMAScript modules support](https://nodejs.org/api/esm.html).
-3. This application makes use of the [JSON format](https://en.wikipedia.org/wiki/JSON).
+3. The application makes use of the [JSON format](https://en.wikipedia.org/wiki/JSON).
-4. This application's validation algorithm is taken from [this post on the 4programmers.net forum](https://4programmers.net/Forum/C_i_C++/327138-sprawdzenie_czy_wyrazenie_jest_nawiasowe?p=1594101#id1594101).
+4. The application's validation algorithm is taken from [this post on the 4programmers.net forum](https://4programmers.net/Forum/C_i_C++/327138-sprawdzenie_czy_wyrazenie_jest_nawiasowe?p=1594101#id1594101).
-5. This application makes use of the [JSDoc markup language](https://en.wikipedia.org/wiki/JSDoc).
+5. The application makes use of the [JSDoc markup language](https://en.wikipedia.org/wiki/JSDoc).
+6. The project makes use of the [Semantic Versioning, v2.0.0](https://semver.org/spec/v2.0.0.html).

 ## Sources